QTC-IQAC/predictorVerse/README.md

 Now, the only thing that's left is try if it works!

 ## I want to modify the strings in jobscripts_templates.
-Can I get a guide into what is there?
+Can I get a guide into what's in there?
 Sure!
 Here is what's in there:
 - **general_temp**: General template of a runner.
 Contains the formatting strings:
     - `{header}`: place for cluster headers and such